maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

       }
 ```

+> **Note**: Docker Compose helps run multiple related containers together.
+This file defines three Ignite server nodes that will form our cluster.
+Each node gets 4GB of memory and exposes specific ports for communication.
+The `configs` section provides shared configuration to all nodes.

 This configuration creates a three-node Ignite cluster running in Docker containers.
 Each node is configured with:

 - 4GB of memory allocation